fyenne/fyenne/README.md

 ---

-- 👯 I’m looking to collaborate on **quant trading in Chinese future and option market with llm model and machine learning and also stats**
+- 👯 I’m looking to collaborate on **quantitative trading in Chinese future and option market with machine learning and also stats or whatever useful**
-- 🤔 I’m looking for help with **quant trading in Chinese future and option market with llm model and machine learning and also stats**
+- 🤔 I’m looking for help with **quantitative trading in Chinese future and option market with machine learning and also stats or whatever useful**
 - 🌱 I’m currently learning **full stack developing with django and react**
 - 📫 How to reach me: **fyenne@hotmail.com**